nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 ### Deleting a patient : `delete-patient`
 Deletes the specified patient from the patient records.<br>

-Format: `delete-patient INDEX`
+Format: `delete-patient [--force] INDEX`

 * Deletes the patient at the specified `INDEX`.
 * The index refers to the index number shown in the displayed patient records.
 * The index **must be a positive integer** 1, 2, 3, …​
+* The specified patient can only be deleted if there are no existing appointments associated with him/her in the appointment schedule.
+  Otherwise, `--force` must be included to force delete the specified patient, along with all associated appointments in the appointment schedule.

 Examples:
-* `list-patient` followed by `delete-patient 2` deletes the 2nd patient in the patient records.
+* `list-patient` followed by `delete-patient 3` deletes the 3rd patient in the patient records.
+* `list-patient` followed by `delete-patient --force 1` force deletes the 1st patient in the patient records and all associated appointments in the appointment schedule.
-* `find-patient Bernice` followed by `delete-patient 1` deletes the 1st patient in the results of the `find-patient` command.
+* `find-patient David` followed by `delete-patient 1` deletes the 1st patient in the results of the `find-patient` command.

 ### Editing a patient : `edit-patient`
 Edits an existing patient in the patient records.<br>